Discover the History of Rural Andalucia

 The name comes from the Arab Al-Cautin which means "The Arches".
 A village of approximately 1,500 inhabitants and flanked on one side by the peak of the Maroma at 2,080 ms the highest in the LA AXARQUIA.
 In the Boquete de Zarraya is a natural passage at the border of GRANADA Province in which in August 1983 a jawbone of a Neanderthal man was discovered.

-ALCAUCIN also has the Castle and village of Zalia, and the Arab baths of sulfur waters at LAS MAJADASAS are worth a visit.
+ALCAUCIN also has the Castle and village of Zalia, and the Arab baths of sulphur waters at LAS MAJADASAS are worth a visit.
 In the Alcazar mountains is a Nature Reserve offering all kinds of facilities, join in with the locals for their Romeria to the Alcazar during the celebrations of San Isidro on May 15th

 Take the road from ALCAUCIN to Puente Don Manuel and turn right and PERIANA is 13.5 kms along and 547 meters above sea level.
 In its territory the River Guaro is born forming a beautiful cascade.